destination-earth/DestinE_ESA_CityNexus/doc/source/index.rst

 What-If Analysis with CityNexus
 ===============================

 CityNexus offers the capability of implementing "what if" analysis, where users are given the possibility to assess the effects of different types of interventions on the mobility patterns and all other targeted KPIs.
-Examples include:
+In this case, pre-defined scenarios are available for the cities, including:

 .. image:: images/citynexus_rendering_2.png
    :scale: 40